 Things to do in South Bank and Waterloo

-• For entertainment, catch a performance or film at the National Theatre, the Southbank Centre, BFI IMAX, plus the Old Vic and Young Vic theatres.
+You can catch a performance or film at the National Theatre, the Southbank Centre and BFI IMAX, or head over to the Old Vic and Young Vic theatres.

 Where are South Bank and Waterloo?